-A glimpse of Yosemite Valley, main entrance to Yosemite National Park winter homes of many wealthy eastern people.
+A glimpse of Yosemite Valley Main entrance to Yosemite National Park

 SAN DIEGO, "the birthplace" of California, is particularly rich in interest.
 The old mission-first erected on the west coast; hundred-year-old palms; the padres' irrigation dam; Presidio hill, and such romantic reminders as Romona's Marriage Place, are but examples of what has caused San Diego to be called the "Mecca for tourists."